hjohn/Dirk/README.markdown

 Features
 --------
-* Can inject classes loaded at runtime
+* Injects classes with dependencies, even if loaded at runtime
+* Injects collections
-* Can use classes loaded at runtime as injection candidates
+* Injection candidates can be supplied directly and/or loaded at runtime
 * Supports JSR-330
+* Just-in-time discovery of dependencies
+* Jars can be scanned for injection candidates to be included in an injector
-* Allows multiple Qualifiers for injectables as well as injections
+* Allows multiple Qualifiers for injection candidates as well as injections

 Requirements
 ------------